OpenWire is a free open source library. The library allows writing advanced VCL and FireMonkey

 The above image visualizes OpenWire properties.
-The application shown is a fully functional Video processing application with user interface and file selection dialog, written with zero lines of code.
-Really!
-The buttons, CheckBoxes, LEDs, the VideoPlayer, the filters and displays handle -- everything communicates over OpenWire connections that you chain together at design time.
+The application shown is a fully functional audio-video processing application with user interface and file selection dialog, written with zero lines of code.
+The the AVIPlayer and the audio-to-real converter as well as the scope and image displays -- everything communicates over OpenWire connections that you chain together at design time.
 There is no code whatsoever involved in implementing the application!

 Donate to the OpenWire project

 OpenWire is free open source project.
 The product is result of many years of development.
 If you like the technology, and are willing to help us continue working on it, you can donate using the link bellow:

 OpenWire on SourceForge.net

 Please let us know if you are interested in contributing to the project development so we can consider adding you to the list of project members.

 Our component libraries come in 3 versions a VCL - Firemonkey version (for Delphi / C++ Builder / RAD Studio XE2 to XE4), an MFC compatible Visual C++ version, and a .NET 2.0-4.5 version (compatible with Visual Studio 2005 to 2012).